open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

    6. Start your device.

    7. Change the default password for your device.
-In Raspbian flash images, the default account uses the login name `pi` and the default password `raspberry`.
+In Raspberry Pi OS flash images, the default account uses the login name `pi` and the default password `raspberry`.

       Log in to this account.
 Use the standard {{site.data.keyword.linux_notm}} `passwd` command to change the default password: